Homey-Eurotronic/homey-issues/README.md

-# homey-issues
+# Homey App Issues
-Have issues with the Homey app, send them here.
+If you have any issues with the Homey app, put them in the issues tab.